 - Carefully slice the kabocha squash in half with a sharp knife on a cutting board.
 Remove the stem.
 With a spoon, scrape out the pumpkin seeds and discard them.

-- Cover a baking sheet with a piece of parchment paper.
+- Cover a baking sheet with parchment paper.
 With the squash facing up, drizzle the garlic-infused olive oil over the kabocha squash.
-Next, sprinkle salt and pepper over the squash.
+Next, sprinkle salt and pepper.
 Roast in a 400 degree F oven for 45-60 minutes or until fork tender.

 - Remove the roasted vegetables from the oven.
-At this point, you can set the roasted vegetables aside in an airtight container until you are ready to make the soup, or proceed to make the soup from here.
+At this point, you can set the roasted vegetables aside in an airtight container until you are ready to make the soup or proceed to make the soup.

-- In a six-quart slow cooker, add the vegetable stock and the spices.
+- In a six-quart slow cooker, add 3 cups of vegetable broth and the spices.
 Next, add the roasted vegetables.
-Set the slow cooker temp to low for 3-4 hours or high for 1-2 hours.
+Set the slow cooker temperature to low for 6-8 hours or high for 3-4 hours.

 - Remove the bay leaf.
 Use an immersion blender to puree the pumpkin soup until smooth.
 Be careful, the soup is very hot.
-If you do not have an immersion blender, use a high speed blender to puree it in batches.
+If you do not have an immersion blender, use your blender to puree it in batches.

 - Next, add the coconut milk and almond milk.
-Reserve some coconut milk to swirl into the top.
 Stir and add in the other half of the salt and pepper.
+Taste and adjust the salt and pepper level.
+If the soup is too thick, add additional vegetable stock to thin and stir.

-- Pour into a bowl and top with additional coconut milk and pepitas.
+- Pour soup into a bowl and top with additional toppings if desired.
 Serve immediately.

 Whitney says